Milwaukee Framing Nailer 21 vs 30- Know Distinctions

 However, their nail length and nail firing speed are identical.
 Both nails come with 2″ to 3-½” length and deliver 3 nails per second.
 For having more nail capacity, a 30-degree Milwaukee framing nailer will run a little bit longer.
 Besides, it requires reloading much later than a 21-degree Milwaukee framing nailer.

-Milwaukee framing nailer 21 vs 30: do they use the same nails?
+Do Milwaukee 21 and 30 degree Framing Nailers use the same nails?

 Both 21-degree and 30-degree Milwaukee framing nailers come in equal nail sizes.
-But, the nails are different as well as their magazine angle is completely different.
+But the nails are different, and their magazine angle is entirely different.
 For a 21-degree Milwaukee framing nailer, the nail shank diameter is 113″-148″.

-On the flip side, a 30-degree Milwaukee framing nailer comes with nails of 113″-131″ nail shank diameter.
-The higher limit of nail shank diameter is different from each other.
-A 21-degree framing nailer takes a slightly larger space inside a nail magazine.
+On the flip side, a 30-degree Milwaukee framing nailer has nails of 113″-131″ nail shank diameter.
+The higher limit of nail shank diameters is different from each other.
+A 21-degree framing nailer takes up a slightly larger space inside a nail magazine.

 Another reason for the low nail capacity of the 21-degree framing nailer is its collation angle.
 The magazine supports the nail with a 20-22 degree collation angle.
 But, for a 30-degree framing nailer, the value increases to 30-34 degrees.
 You can’t use one nail as an alternative for another nailer due to these core differences.